 The other causes of a cloudy water pool or spa are:

 Usually the first step in correcting a cloudy water pool situation, is checking your swimming pool filtration system.
 You need to clean your pool filters as needed and re-establish proper water flow rates.
 There are certain products that are available which can aid in cleaning your filtration system.

 These cleaning agents are designed specifically for cleaning different types of filter media.
 So once you know the type of filter media your pool/spa filter carries, you can purchase the correct filter cleaning aid.
 Now, once you have cleaned and corrected any filtration problems, you must obtain proper water balance.

-This will help in getting rid of the cloudy water in your facility.
+This will help in getting rid of the cloudy water in your swimming pool.

-After correcting any problems with your pool filtration system, the flow rate, and your pool water chemistry but still the swimming pool water is cloudy; then the most likely cause for your cloudy pool water now is suspended microscopic particles.
+After correcting any problems with your pool filtration system, the flow rate, and your pool water chemistry and you still have swimming pool water that is cloudy; then the most likely cause for your cloudy pool water now is suspended microscopic particles.

 Your next course of action at this point, is obtaining a good quality pool water clarifier.